-Italian artist Francesco Albano uses a combination of materials such as wax, latex and polyester to sculpt bodies that appear deflated and flaccid.
+Italian artist Francesco Albano uses a combination of materials such as wax, latex and polyester to sculpt bodies that appear flaccid and deflated.
 Many reviews of his work focus on the grotesque malformations of the bodies.
-The sculptures play on our natural discomfort when bodies don’t look the way they’re supposed to.
+That’s not surprising given that the sculptures play on our natural discomfort when bodies don’t look the way they’re supposed to look.

-You must view more of Francesco Albano’s deflating and amorphous sculptures at albanofrancesco.blogspot.com!
+View more of Francesco Albano’s deflating and amorphous sculptures at albanofrancesco.blogspot.com.